Gavin Sheets Player Props: White Sox vs. Dodgers

 Gavin Sheets At The Plate

-- Sheets has two doubles, seven home runs and 15 walks while hitting .228.
+- Sheets has two doubles, seven home runs and 15 walks while batting .225.

-- Sheets has driven in a run in 12 games this year (24.5%), including five games with more than one RBI (10.2%).
+- Sheets has an RBI in 12 of 50 games this year, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.